 “The Hall was absolutely captivating – the best Christmas party ever.
 Toby and Jennie were so lovely and so accommodating too!
 My Chairman and Creative Director have said it was one of their favourite venues for a Xmas party and haven’t stopped saying “thank you” since they got back!
 That has certainly earned me a bank of brownie points.
 You have also been a marvel and really saved the day!”

 Many stately homes fell into disrepair after the war, either from lack of funds or because they had been used as schools, hospitals and army bases and not very well treated.
 In the sixties, they were pulling down 2 large houses every week.
 However happily not only survived but are now thriving and being used for a multitude of different events, weddings, parties and rock festivals.
 LTR can arrange house parties in a few of these homes and private access to many others for lunches or tours with the owners.
+At LTR we have expert local knowledge in Scotland, England and Ireland are able to draw on this to create unique experiences for each of our groups.

 SPEAK TO ONE OF OUR EXPERIENCED TRAVEL CONSULTANTS